Daniel Nass

 ODE TO A WOMBAT

-Soprano Liz Pearse will be performing my “Ode to a Wombat” as part of a concert of “animal songs” taking place October 27, 3 PM, at Clara in Chicago.
-The concert will raise funds for Red Door–a no-kill shelter for cats, rabbits, and dogs.
+Soprano Liz Pearse will be performing my “Ode to a Wombat” as part of a concert of “animal songs” taking place February 16, 3 PM, at Cappella Performing Arts Center in La Crosse, WI.
+The concert will raise funds for Coulee Region Humane Society.

 HOW TO TELL A WOLF FROM A DOG